Outdoor showers

 These have the advantage of being much smaller to pack than the canister showers.
 You'll still need to provide a water source, but it can be from your existing tanks, a bucket, or even a lake or stream, if your hose is long enough!

-Coleman has an on-demand unit as well.
-It seems a bit bigger than the Zodi, but is very versatile with its spout for washing dishes or hands, as well as its shower wand.
+Coleman offers the Hot Water-On-Demand Portable Water Heater.
 Optional accessories include attachments for full-size propane tanks, or to your onboard propane.
-Some have complained about the built-in rechargeable battery - once its dead, the pump won't work, and the battery takes about 8 hours to charge.
-The Zodi is the same (won't pump without batteries) but takes standard D cells, so it's possible to bring along some spares.
+Some have complained about the built-in rechargeable battery – once its dead, the pump won’t work, and the battery takes about 8 hours to charge.
+The Zodi is the same (won’t pump without batteries) but takes standard D cells, so it’s possible to bring along some spares.

 Heat exchangers